ancientlore/istio-talk/trafficshifting/README.md

     $ istioctl create -f route-rule-all-v1.yaml --namespace=$KUBE_NAMESPACE

 > Note that you can generally use `kubectl` instead of `istioctl`, but `istioctl` provides additional client-side validation.

-Or, if you prefer the Skipper version (see the [instructions](istio/README.md)):

-    $ cd istio
-    $ ./deploy-object.sh route-rule-ui-v1.json route-rule-mt-v1.json route-rule-be-v1.json

 You can check the route rules using `istioctl get routerules` or `kubectl get routerules`.
 You can also fetch an individual rule using: